Listen to the More Recipes About Music & Food Spotify Playlist

 Mix paprika and garlic powder into the flour.

-Cut cheese into ½-inch slices.
+Cut cheese into 1/2″ slices.
 Set up a breading station with separate bowls for flour, egg, and panko.
 This is a double breaded process.
-To bread the cheese, coat in flour, coat in egg, coat in panko, a second egg coating, and finally a second panko coat.
+Coat the cheese in flour, then in egg, then in panko, then a second egg coating, and finally a second panko coat.

 Fry in oil at 375°F and drain on a plate lined with paper towels.
 These are best eaten fairly hot for maximum cheese gooeyness.